ArthurEOrtiz/train-tracker/Documentation/project-log.md

             - explore reduce
                 - i want to iterate through each element of the array and if they have the same map_id it should combine them as one

+        - Ending the night with a new approach.
+            - Will find each unique Map Id with reduce, then filter from there.

+  ### 20221124

+      - 0946
+        - Okay what do I need from stop data to be actually useful.
+            - station_name : string
+            - latitude : int
+            - longitude : int
+            - stops: {stop_id: string, stop_name: string, lines: array}